EggiJan/homepage/README.md

 # homepage
-Static homepage to show my projects and skills
+A Static homepage to show my projects and skills

 Homepage is available at http://muellerjan.de